Glofitamab

 Glofitamab, sold under the brand name Columvi, is a bispecific monoclonal antibody used for the treatment of large B-cell lymphoma.
 It is a bispecific CD20-directed CD3 T-cell engager developed by Roche.

 The most common side effects include cytokine release syndrome, muscle and bone pain, rash, and tiredness.

 It was approved for medical use in Canada in July 2023, in the United States in June 2023, and in the European Union in July 2023.

 Medical uses

 Glofitamab is indicated for the treatment of adults with relapsed or refractory diffuse large B-cell lymphoma.
 Specifically it is indicated for the treatment of adults with certain types of diffuse large B-cell lymphoma or large B-cell lymphoma who have received at least two prior treatments that did not work or are no longer working.

 Adverse effects

 The US Food and Drug Administration (FDA) label includes a boxed warning for serious or fatal cytokine release syndrome.
+A report in January 2026 from Genentech warned that Glofitamab causes the cytokine release syndrome at rates of 1 to 20% in different studies when used to treat patients with lymphomas.